Public library services for Canadians with print disabilities

 What is a print disability?

-More specifically, a print disability can be a:
+Examples of a print disability can be:

 • Learning disability: An impairment relating to comprehension